Weird-Ghosts/www/content/faq/index.md

     ::accordion-topic
     ---
     question: "Can solo developers or teams without prior game development experience apply for funding?"
     answer: "Teams without a shipped game are welcome to apply, although we are looking for founders with the skills and experience to manage a project.
-We generally do not fund solo developers, but if you have a solid vision for growing your studio beyond yourself, let’s talk!"
+We generally do not fund solo developers."
     ---
     ::